 How to create an AI trading system

 Predicting whether the price of a stock will rise or fall is perhaps one of the most difficult machine-learning tasks.
-Signals must be found on datasets that are dominated by noise, and in a robust way that will not overfit the training data.
+Signals must be found on datasets that are dominated by noise, and in a robust way that will generalize well past the training data.

 AI trading system concept